-The New Hampshire Emergency Rental Assistance Program (NHERAP) provides rent and utility assistance to eligible households who have been impacted by the COVID-19 Pandemic.
+The New Hampshire Emergency Rental Assistance Program provides rent and utility assistance to eligible households who have experienced financial hardship during the COVID-19 pandemic.

 Le recomendamos que llene la solicitud en línea.
 Si prefiere completar una aplicación en papel, haga clic aquí para abrir la aplicación PDF.
 Deberá enviar por correo la solicitud completada al CAP con todos los documentos requeridos.